 Size and strength disparity

-If you are a 100 pound, 65-year-old woman facing a 200 pound, 20-year-old man threatening rape or robbery, would that disparity in size and strength justify your use of greater force than if the situation were reversed?
-We know it would.
+If you are a 100 pound, 65-year-old woman facing a 200 pound, 20-year-old man threatening rape or robbery; that is a disparity in size and strength.
+Would that disparity justify your use of greater force, vs. the reverse situation?
+We know, it would.

 Relative size and strength is a disparity of force factor.